Anisotropic finite-time singularity in the three-dimensional axisymmetric Euler equation with a swirl: Discussion and Perspectives

 \section{Discussion and Perspectives}

 Under the assumption that Euler (and Helmholtz) equations generate a spatial anisotropy in time, it is shown that the axi-symmetric flow with swirl may be approximated by a hyperbolic non-linear system (eqns. (\ref{eq:AxiSymmetricOmegaBis}) \& (\ref{eq:AxiSymmetricGammaBis})) which is solved using the method of characteristics.
-It is shown that, if initially, the axial speed, $v_\phi$ vanishes on a line in the $(r,z)$ plane, then, generically the approximate system of equations become multivalued in finite time.
-Under these special conditions as time reaches a critical time $t_c$, the radial velocity, $v_r$ remains finite but its radial derivative diverges as: $\frac{\partial v_r}{\partial r} \sim \frac{1}{(t_c-t)}. $
+It is shown that generically, that solutions of the approximate system of equations become multivalued in finite-time.
+Under these special conditions as time reaches a critical time $t_c$, the radial velocity, $v_r$, and the swirl velocity, $v_\phi$, remain finite but the radial derivatives diverge as:

+A second result is that, if initially, the axial speed, $v_\phi$ vanishes on a line in the $(r,z)$ plane, then the solution of the approximate model will develop a secondary singularity at some later time $t_*> t_c$.

-Unfortunately, the complete velocity flow cannot be computed exactly in the whole space, in particular the vertical velocity is unknown (except in the situation of special symmetries, see Section \ref{Secc:QualitativeFlow}).
-This velocity may provide a key insight regarding the basic scaling of the flow.
-Nevertheless, the qualitative velocity flow near the singularity time involves a counter rotative swirl flow which may be decomposed into an inflow to the central axis, together with a counter rotative axial flow, and an outflow from the plane defined by $z=0$.
+The complete velocity flow cannot be computed exactly, but it is estimated via the Biot-Savart integral validating a possible hypothesis of the existence of an anisotropic flow.

+Lastly, under the assumption of an initial flow with an up-down symmetry the qualitative velocity flow near the singularity time involves a counter rotative swirl flow which may be decomposed into an inflow to the central axis, together with a counter rotative axial flow, and an outflow from the plane defined by $z=0$.
 See the scheme in Fig. \ref{fig:f4}.

-More precisely, for an up-down symmetric flow, and assuming that the flow shrinks into the $z=0$ plane according $z\sim (t_c-t)^{\beta_3}$ (here $\beta_3 $ is unknown), and the radial coordinate shrinks into a rim of finite radius $r_c$ as: $r-r_c\sim (t_c-t)^{3/2}$ with $ \beta_3>3/2$ (see (\ref{eq:CathastroopheScaling})), then accordingly with the observed scaling behaviors, one may try a Leray type approach for equations (\ref{eq:AxiSymmetricOmegaBis}) and (\ref{eq:AxiSymmetricGammaBis}), which is written as and
+In that scenario, and assuming that the flow shrinks into the $z=0$ plane according $z\sim (t_c-t)^{\beta_3}$ (here $\beta_3 $ is unknown), and the radial coordinate shrinks into a rim of finite radius $r_c$ as: $r-r_c\sim (t_c-t)^{3/2}$ with $ \beta_3>3/2$ (see (\ref{eq:CathastroopheScaling})), then accordingly with the observed scaling behaviors, one may try a Leray type approach for equations (\ref{eq:AxiSymmetricOmegaBis}) and (\ref{eq:AxiSymmetricGammaBis}), which is written as with $\beta_3>3/2$, and

-with $\beta_3>3/2$.
+Here the pre-factor $z$ must be included by the odd symmetry of the flow.
 Accordingly, to this basic scaling one has:

 \begin{widetext}